Greiye/WGU_Notes_2024/README.md

 **Plessly vs. Fergusion - 1896 Segregation**
 This was the legalization of segregation.
 “One Drop Rule”.
 Louisiana was quite multicultural.
 Plessy wanted to improve the lives of others like him.
 Plessy’s committee went as far as to have a private detective arrest him so that they specifically challenged that specific segregation law.
 Challenged the case all the way to the Supreme Court.
 Start of Jim Crow Era.
+The Jim Crow Era lasted up until the 1960's.
 70 years of segregation.

-**Brown vs. Board of Education - Segregation** Reconstruction Amendments, 13, 14, and 15th Amendment.
+**Brown vs. Board of Education - Segregation** in 1954.
+Reconstruction Amendments, 13, 14, and 15th Amendment.
 Happened in 1950’s, but the relevant laws were established in the 1930’s.
 Linda Brown